AI and Robotics

-Robots And Automation In Agriculture
+Automation In Agriculture

-For example, Researchers at the Agriculture and Biological Engineering Group at the University of Illinois at Urbana-Champaign are making big pushes for robotics and automation proliferation into agriculture, forestry, and fisheries.
-The group has outlined their vision for the influx of robots, machine vision and AI in three levels.
+For example, Researchers at the Agriculture and Biological Engineering Group at the University of Illinois at Urbana-Champaign are making big pushes for robotics and automation proliferation in agriculture, forestry, and fisheries.
+The group has outlined its vision for the influx of robots, machine vision, and AI on three levels.
 Initially, robots will utilize machine vision technology to survey and collect data that provide insight into a variety of environmental factors.
 A follow-up with more specialized robots will prepare and maintain sites, performing field operations such as weeding, picking, and pruning.
 Once a suitable location has been established and the land prepared for operations, third-generation robots and autonomous systems will emerge to automate the complete process from seeding to packing.
 The vision may still be years from coming to fruition, but examples of second-generation robots are already in the works.
 Take the California wine industry for example, where robots and irrigation technology are working in tandem to make more efficient use of watering practices in the drought-stricken state.